 1. A heart for God’s Word and those in prison needing salvation and healing

 Should you be interested in participating in the Jail/Prison Ministry, please contact one of the following people:

 A wonderful testimony, written in the inmate's own hand describes the profound impact that the prison ministry team members have made on her life and the lives of others.
 "On Sept 1st I had no hope, no future, no plans, and no faith.Today I have hope, I have plans for my future and I have faith that can move mountains."
 Read her whole testimony and rejoice!

 Another story is as follows: "A lady who was formerly in jail contacted me after her release and explained that her entire apartment and all she had was destroyed in a fire, except her red Bible (the one that had been given to her in jail).
 I saw the red Bible….it was singed and water damaged and smelled heavily of smoke.
 It was the most beautiful object I had ever seen.
 Is the Lord talking to her?
 I think and pray that she has gotten the message.”

 There have been several professions of faith at each of the facilities over the span of the ministry.
-The story below was shared by Dianne Brownlee.
 The inmate in the picture on the right was incarcerated at the Benton County Jail for a period of time.
-Here is Dianne’s story: "I have permission of the inmate to share her baptism pictures with all of you.
+The story below was shared by the inmate with an FBC participant who writes, "I have permission of the inmate to share her baptism pictures with all of you.
 It has been about a year since I met her but the seeds of God’s Word have made a difference to this inmate.
 She said I could send the pictures out to encourage you all to keep on planting seeds….What a joy in my heart to see such a pretty face go from a scowling frown and pursed lips when I met her, to such a radiant smile…..Keep on keeping on beloved and pray, pray, pray!"